Mailand©Ben Kuhlmann

 Our aim is to foster a culture of confidence, pragmatism and joy in taking action.
 Together we want to open spaces for ideas, embrace responsibility and develop concrete solutions that connect local engagement with global perspectives.

-We work according to the following five core messages:
+We work according to the following 3 core messages:

-The Frankfurt Rhine-Main region has repeatedly demonstrated its strength in times of social and economic crisis through innovation, diversity and great adaptability.
-Our internationally recognised heritage ranges from the Paulskirchenbewegung to Das Neue Frankfurt and Mathildenhöhe Darmstadt.
-We see the World Design Capital 2026 award not as a retrospective, but as a mandate to actively continue this tradition.
+The Frankfurt RheinMain region has repeatedly demonstrated innovation, diversity, and a remarkable capacity for transformation in times of social and economic crisis.
+Its internationally recognised legacy ranges from the Paulskirche movement and New Frankfurt to the Mathildenhöhe Darmstadt—initiatives made possible only through collaboration, civic commitment, and collective action.
+We understand the designation as World Design Capital 2026 not as a retrospective honour, but as a mandate to actively continue this tradition.

-Design as a lever for change and cohesion
+2. Design as a lever for change and sustainability

-Shaping the future together: the region becomes a workshop for participation
+3. Shaping together: the region as a workshop for a livable future and social cohesion

-The future is created where people actively participate.
-In Frankfurt Rhine-Main, citizens, educational institutions, cultural and creative industries, and companies of all sizes are working together to develop new ideas.
-With 400 projects and up to 2.000 events, the region will become a lively testing ground in 2026, where responsibility is taken, ideas are tried out and new things are created.
-Pioneering projects show that participation is the key to a sustainable and liveable region – with impulses that will have an impact far beyond the year itself.
+A livable future emerges where people actively participate.
+In the Frankfurt Rhine-Main region, citizens, educational institutions, the cultural and creative industries, and companies of all sizes jointly develop new ideas.
+With around 450 projects and up to 2,000 events, the region will become a vibrant experimental field in 2026—one in which responsibility is taken on, ideas are tested, and the future is shaped together, generating impulses that will resonate far beyond the year itself.